Kore Carrier Board

 Digital and Analog Connectors

-The SpektreWorks carrier board comes with all of the same JST-brand receptacles as the standard CubePilot carrier board with a few exceptions.
-The tables below describe the pin-out of each JST connector.
+The Kore carrier board has the same JST-brand receptacles as the standard carrier board, with a few exceptions.
+The tables below show the pin-out of each JST connector.

 Telemetry 1